-Belgium, the geographical are of the shire of Trivium, is very famous for its beer.
+Belgium, the geographical area of the shire of Trivium, is very famous for its beer.
 But did you also know Belgium has their own Patron Saint for brewers and hop-pickers?
 Our patron saint is Arnold, or Arnulf of Soissons (or Oudenburg).
 His feast day is 14 August.

-Arnold of Soissons
+Arnulf of Soissons

 Born in Brabant in around 1040, Arnold of Soissons was a career soldier in his youth and an amateur brewer, before he took the cloth.

-Later, as abbot in Oudenburg, Arnold brewed beer, as essential in medieval life as water.
+Later, as abbot in Oudenburg, Arnulf/Arnold brewed beer, as essential in medieval life as water.
 He encouraged local peasants to drink beer, instead of water, due to its “gift of health”.
 During the process of brewing the water was boiled and thus freed of pathogens, making the beer safer to drink.
 The beer normally consumed at breakfast and during the day at this time in Europe was called small beer, having a very low alcohol content, and containing spent yeast.

 - Brew along brewing Quick Beer, by Lord Sigvard Ölfúss

 - Cider brewing, by Lord Leonardo di Pergola